axibase/atsd-use-cases/workshop/quik-lua.md

 ### Data Exposed by Quik

-The Quik terminal provides access to market data of various types:
+The Quik workstation provides access to market data of various types:

 * Trades